 Auto-fetched .

-Spacedrive appears to have several advantages over OpenCloud, particularly in popularity and maturity.
+Both OpenCloud and Spacedrive have their unique strengths and serve similar purposes effectively.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash, Typescript, JSX.
 However, they differ in their additional technology choices: OpenCloud uses Golang, PHP while Spacedrive leverages Next.js, SCSS, Rust, C, Objective-C, Java, Swift, Kotlin, MATLAB, Tauri.